beaker-project/beaker/documentation/user-guide/user-preferences.rst

 ----------------

-The preferences page allows the user to configure their email address, submission delegates, SSH public keys, and root password for provisioned systems.
+The preferences page allows the user to configure their email address, notifications, user interface, submission delegates, SSH public keys, and root password for provisioned systems.

 Either a hashed password (in crypt format) or a cleartext password may be entered as a root password.
 If a plaintext password is entered, it